Guideline: Honorary Degree Recipient / Commencement Speaker - Northern Michigan University

 HONORARY DEGREE RECIPIENTS:

 Northern Michigan University may choose to award individual(s) with an honorary degree at one, both, or neither of its two Commencement ceremonies.
-Once an honorary degree nomination has HDCSC approval, it is forwarded to Northern’s Academic Senate.
-If the Academic Senate approves, the names of the nominee(s) are forwarded to the Provost for consideration.
-The Provost, in turn, will make a recommendation to the President, who forwards (if he or she approves) it to the NMU Board of Trustees.
-(Note: Per Section 3.4.8 of the AAUP Master Agreement.
-Honorary degrees bearing the explicit endorsement of the faculty must have the approval of the Association or Academic Senate.
-The Academic Senate shall normally be responsible for such approval.)
+Once an honorary degree nomination has HDCSC approval, it is forwarded to the Provost for consideration.
+The Provost, in turn, will make a recommendation to the President, who forwards it (if he or she approves) to the NMU Board of Trustees.
+(Note: Per Section 3.6.2 of the AAUP Master Agreement – The Honorary Degree and Commencement Speaker Committee will include at least three (3) faculty chosen at large from the Association.
+Effective with new contract approved by the NMU Board of Trustees on July 30, 2020.

 Criteria for selection of honorary degree recipients would include achievement in any number of fields of endeavor, including (but not limited to):